-The HR Committee's responsibilities, amongst others, is to review and make recommendations to the Board with respect to the annual compensation for the Executive Chair, the President and Chief Executive Officer and the other senior executives.
+The HR Committee's responsibilities, amongst others, is to review and make recommendations to the Board with respect to the annual compensation for the President and Chief Executive Officer as well as other senior executives.
 The HR Committee receives from the President and Chief Executive Officer his evaluation of the attainment by each senior executive of their previously set objectives, as well as his recommendations concerning their compensation.
 Furthermore, the Executive Chair of the Board submits to the HR Committee his assessment and recommendation on compensation for the President and Chief Executive Officer.
-Based on the foregoing and on market data provided by an external firm, the members of the HR Committee discuss, without the presence of Management, the compensation of executive officers and makes their recommendations to the Board.
+Based on the foregoing and on market data provided by an external firm, the members of the HR Committee discuss, without the presence of Management, the compensation of executive officers and make their recommendations to the Board.

-The HR Committee reviews practices put in place by the Corporation relating to recruitment, training, professional development and succession of senior management and submits its recommendations to the Board on the appointment of the Chief Executive Officer and other senior executives.
-It reviews and makes recommendations to the Board with respect to the pertinence and importance of the Long-term Incentive Plan regarding the granting and terms and conditions of exercise of stock options, Performance Share Units (PSUs), DSUs and Restricted Share Units (RSUs) to those persons eligible in accordance with the Corporation's Stock Option Plan, Performance Share Unit Plan, Deferred Share Unit Plan for Executives and Key Employees and Restricted Share Unit Plan.
-The HR Committee met 5 times in 2022.
+The HR Committee reviews practices put in place by the Corporation with regards to recruitment, training, professional development, and succession of senior executives and submits its recommendations to the Board on the appointment of the Chief Executive Officer and other senior executives.
+It reviews and makes recommendations to the Board with respect to the pertinence and importance of the Long-term Incentive Plan regarding the granting and terms and conditions of exercise of stock options, Performance Share Units (PSUs), Deferred Share Units (DSUs) and Restricted Share Units (RSUs) to those persons eligible in accordance with the Corporation's Stock Option Plan, Performance Share Unit Plan ("PSU Plan"), Deferred Share Unit Plan for Executives and Key Employees ("DSU Plan for Executives") and Restricted Share Unit Plan ("RSU Plan").
+The HR Committee met 8 times in 2023.
 The Charter of the Human Resources Committee describing its responsibilities, powers and operation is reviewed annually by the HR Committee and is available on the Corporation's website.